-Imagine feeding Passenger Pigeons and Dodo birds while on your way to see the Woolly Mammoth exhibit at the Central Park Zoo.
+Imagine feeding Passenger Pigeons and Dodo birds while on your way to see the exhibit of Woolly Mammoth clones at the Central Park Zoo.
 No, you don’t need to be in an altered state of mind or own a time machine to have these experiences.
-Thanks to some advancements in DNA technology, all of these extinct beings might be a part of our not too distant future.
+Thanks to some advancements in DNA technology, all of these extinct animals might be a part of our not too distant future.
+And one of the first things that scientists are looking to create is, you guessed it, a Woolly Mammoth clone.

 Decoding The Woolly Mammoth DNA Sequence